APXEOLOG/ghostlore-mod-choose-hellgate-levels/README.md

 # FAQ
 Q: There is a new level, how do I know it's name?

 A: Delete the file and restart the game, the updated file with all level names will be generated

+Q: What if I edit `AllHellgateLevels` field?

+A: This field does not affect anything, it is just to display the level names